African Union suspends Niger over coup, prepares sanctions | Law-Order

 The AU said it strongly rejected any external interference in the situation by any actor or country outside of Africa, including engagements by private military companies - a likely reference to Russian mercenary group Wagner, which is active in neighbouring Mali.
 Wagner chief Yevgeny Prigozhin has welcomed the coup and on Monday posted a video in which he appeared to be in Africa, promoting Wagner's activities there.

-(Additional reporting by Felix Onuah in Abuja; Writing by Nellie Peyton; Editing by Alexander Winning, Angus MacSwan, William Maclean)
+China's top Africa diplomat, Wu Peng, on Tuesday told reporters that only Africans could solve African problems.
+(Additional reporting by Felix Onuah in Abuja and Susan Heavey in Washington; Writing by Nellie Peyton; Editing by Alexander Winning, Angus MacSwan, William Maclean and Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)